 According to Jan, “With God’s timing and Integrity anything is possible.”

-Lucy Flynn, a senior in high school, will be in her fifth year of California High School Rodeo during the 2020-2021 season.
+Lucy Flynn completed her fifth year of California High School Rodeo during the 2020-2021 season.
 She previously competed at the Sierra Junior Rodeo Association and California Junior Cowboys Association.
 Lucy competes in barrels, poles, breakaway and goat-tying.
 In 2018, she competed at the Jr. High State Finals and in 2021 the CHSRA Challenge of Champions where she qualified for 2021 CHSRA State Finals, and 2022 Jr. NFR.
 She took home the 3rd Place at the 2018 Silver State international Rodeo buckle in breakaway.

 Lucy also shows cattle and goats, with multiple showmanship and round-robin wins at the Porterville and Tulare County Fair.
 She has held various leadership roles with Ducor 4H and Tulare County Farm Bureau Youth Leadership.
 In 2021-2022, Lucy is excited to be the Vice President for CHSRA District 6 as well as a member of the Porterville Junior Fair Board.
 She is proud to be amongst the 5th generation of horse lovers at the Flynn Ranch in Tulare County, est. 1874.

-Elsa Flynn, a 10th grader in 2021-2022, will be in her fifth year of California High School Rodeo.
+Elisa Flynn will be in her fifth year of California High School Rodeo during the 2021-2022 season.
 She competes in barrels, poles, breakaway, and goat-tying and was the 2021 District 6 All-Around Rookie of the Year.
 She previously competed at the Sierra Junior Rodeo Association and California Junior Cowboys Association, where she won several All-Around Cowgirl saddles.

 Integrity Horse Feed is proud to announce Tomcat Chex as the newest member of our team!
 Tomcat Chex is a 2002 stallion by High Brow Cat, out of Miss Reed Chex.
 His lengthy list of achievements includes: $148,000+ NCHA earnings, 18-time Limited Aged Event Finalist, 1-time Limited Aged Event Futurity Champion, 2-time Limited Aged Event Reserve Derby Champion, NCHA World Open Champion Stallion, NCHA Res.
 World Novice Non Pro Champion, NCHA Open Novice National Champion, AQHA ROM, and Cow Palace Cutting Champion.